-In May 2014, the FASB issued ASU No. 2014-09, Revenue from Contracts with Customers (Topic 606), or ASU 2014-09, which supersedes nearly all existing revenue recognition guidance under U.S. GAAP.
+In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers" (Topic 606), or ASU 2014-09, which superseded nearly all existing revenue recognition guidance under U.S. GAAP.
 Since then, the FASB has also issued ASU 2016-08, Revenue from Contracts with Customers (Topic 606), Principals versus Agent Considerations and ASU 2016-10, Revenue from Contracts with Customers (Topic 606), Identifying Performance Obligations and Licensing, which further elaborate on the original ASU No. 2014-09.
 The core principle of these updates is to recognize revenue when promised goods or services are transferred to customers in an amount that reflects the consideration to which the entity expects to be entitled for those goods or services.
 ASU 2014-09 defines a five step process to achieve this core principle and, in doing so, more judgments and estimates may be required within the revenue recognition process than are required under existing U.S. GAAP.
 In July 2015, the FASB approved a one-year deferral of the effective date to January 1, 2018, with early adoption to be permitted as of the original effective date of January 1, 2017.
 Once this standard becomes effective, companies may use either of the following transition methods: (i) a full retrospective approach reflecting the application of the standard in each reporting period with the option to elect certain practical expedients, or (ii) a retrospective approach with the cumulative effect of initially adopting ASU 2014-09 recognized at the date of adoption (which includes additional footnote disclosures).
-We have performed an initial assessment of ASU 2014-09, and expect that our revenue recognition will not be materially impacted by this new guidance.
-We are currently calculating the impact of all expected changes from this guidance, and expect to have these calculations complete during the second half of fiscal 2017.
-After completing these calculations, we will then determine the transition method to be applied upon adoption.
+We are concluding our detailed assessment phase of implementing this guidance.
+We do not expect that our revenue recognition will be materially impacted by this new guidance.
+Once we conclude our assessment and begin our implementation and recast phase, we will finalize the transition method to be applied upon adoption.
+There are also certain considerations related to internal control over financial reporting that are associated with implementing Topic 606.
+We are also evaluating our internal control framework over revenue recognition to identify any changes that may need to be made in response to the new guidance.
+In addition, disclosure requirements under the new guidance in Topic 606 have been significantly expanded in comparison to the disclosure requirements under the current guidance.
+The Company's implementation phase will include designing and implementing the appropriate controls to obtain and disclose the information required under Topic 606.